-Blue green algae Amber alert is current at Buronga
+Blue-green algae amber alert at Buronga

 Blue-green algae occur naturally and can reproduce quickly in favourable conditions where there is still or slow-flowing water, abundant sunlight and sufficient levels of nutrients.